 He then carefully used a utility knife to smooth the edges of the plastic holes.

-I soaked 12 used beer bottles in soapy warm water for 2 hours using the KUGGIS box, and the labels came right off with the help of a kitchen sponge.
+I soaked 12 used beer bottles in soapy warm water for 2 hours using the KUGGIS box.
+The labels came right off with the help of a kitchen sponge.
 I then emptied the bottles and drained them through the holes.

 Pretty cool right?
 I thought this was a fun practical little project that will definitely make beer brewing a lot easier.